 D & T

-- Generate, develop, model and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams and prototypes
+- generate, develop, model and communicate their ideas through discussion and annotated sketches

 - select from and use a wider range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing], accurately

 - evaluate their ideas and products against their own design criteria and consider the views of others to improve their work

 - understand how key events and individuals in design and technology have helped shape the world

 - understand and use electrical systems in their products [for example, series circuits incorporating switches, bulbs, buzzers and motors]

 - prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques

 - understand seasonality, and know where a variety of ingredients are grown and processed